jelledenhaan/programming_project/README.md

 ## Problem statement

 Cryptocurrency is getting more and more popular.
 However, many people do not know any other crypto coins besides the Bitcoin.
 With this website, people can get in touch with some other popular crypto coins and their characteristics.
+The user will be able to view different kind of characteristics of crypto coins.
+Furthermore, the user is able to change the number of coins that will be shown.

 ## Solution

 ### Idea

 The goal of this project, is to help people  get in touch with other coins.
 Furthermore, this project shows some statistics of the coins itself.
 For example, the marketcap, prices, volume etc. This in order to inform people about different coins.
+The linegraph will show historical data of the most popular cryptocoins of the past years.
+The scatterplot and donutchart will show data of the current top coins.
+An API request will make sure that the data of the scatterplot and donutchart is up to date.

 ### Sketches